MicrosoftDocs/azure-devops-docs/docs/project/search/functional-code-search.md

 ## Functions to select projects, repositories, paths, and files

 Functions make it easy to narrow the search to specified locations, specific types of files within these locations, or specified filenames.
+Narrow the search to a specific location using the `proj`, `repo`, or `path` filters.
 Mix and match the functions as required.

-Narrow the search to a specific location using the `proj`, `repo`, or `path` filters:

 |**Usage**  |**Example**  |